Your Ultimate Guide For Wine To Pair With Sushi

 While sake is the typical go to for sushi pairings, I believe there’s plenty of room for wine at the table.
 So let’s get down to business and try to discover the best wines to pair with sushi!

-A Quick Tip On Wine And Sushi Pairings
+A Quick Tip On Wines To Pair With Sushi

-Before selecting the wine you want to pair with your next sushi dinner, use the following as a guide to selecting the best wine:
+Before selecting the wine that goes with your next sushi dinner, use the following as a guide to selecting the best wine:

 Type of fish- raw or cooked